AmeerHamoodi/EEGPhasePy/docs/source/usage/etp.rst

    etp = ETP(rt_filter, gt_filter, fs)
    etp.fit(training_signal, min_ipi=int(fs * 1/12))

-Then, we will run a psuedo-real-time simulation using the testing signal.
+Then, we will run a pseudo-real-time simulation using the testing signal.
 Here, we use the `predict` method of the `etp` object. `predict` works by returning the next sample your target phase will occur at.

 .. code-block:: Python
-   :caption: Psuedo-real-time simulation with ETP
+   :caption: Pseudo-real-time simulation with ETP

    window_i = 0
    window_len = int(0.5*fs)